hongyusu/hongyusu.github.io/_posts/2015-08-13-scikit-learn-for-python.md

    `python install.py --user`

-1. Compile the package with the following command
+1. Compile the package with `make`

-   `make`

 1. Now you are ready for Scikit-learn.
 Open a Python interpreter and import the package